Operator dynamics in Floquet many-body systems

 A natural question, and the subject of this paper, is what consequences time-translation symmetry has for operator dynamics in chaotic systems.
 Strikingly, we find that autocorrelation functions of observables --- the simplest quantities that characterise such dynamics --- show a generic feature that we believe has not previously been identified and that arises from this symmetry.
-In contrast, operator spreading, as characterised by the out-of-time order correlator (OTOC) \cite{Maldacena_Bound_2016}, has exactly the same behaviour in the RFCs we study as in RUCs examined previously.
+In contrast, operator spreading, as characterised by the out-of-time order correlator (OTOC) \cite{Maldacena_Bound_2016}, has the same behaviour in the RFCs we study as in RUCs examined previously.
 While the calculations presented in this paper are restricted to Floquet models, we expect similar behaviour in Hamiltonian systems for observables that do not couple to conserved densities.

 In order to summarise our results more precisely, we introduce some notation.
 Consider a spin chain of $L$ sites with local Hilbert space dimension $q$ and hence full Hilbert space dimension $D=q^L$.
 The ($D \times D$) unitary evolution operator is defined for integer times $t$ as $W(t)\equiv W^t$, with $W$ the Floquet operator.
 Now take a complete orthonormal basis of $q^2$ Hermitian operators at each site, with the identity as one member of the basis, and construct from them as direct products the $D^2$ observables $P_\alpha$ satisfying $D^{-1}{\rm Tr}[P_\alpha P_\beta] = \delta_{\alpha \beta}$.
 The correlation function of the observables $P_\alpha$ and $P_\beta$ is